-In business, trust is important, but insurance is essential.
-When your business needs to borrow, you want to know you can trust your lender and that you understand its expectations for when and how you will repay the loan.
+In business, trust is important, but clear, mutual expectations of any relationship are essential.
+When your business needs to borrow, you need to trust your lender and understand how your lender ensures that you will repay your loan.

-Loan covenants act as that insurance.
-By agreeing to a loan covenant, both sides state their intentions: The borrower promises to stay financially sound for the term of the loan, and the lender outlines its expectations for the borrower’s debt and capital as the loan is paid back.
+Covenants are the guardrails of a loan.
+By agreeing to a loan covenant, both sides state their intentions: the borrower promises to stay financially sound for the term of the loan, and the lender states its expectations for the borrower’s debt and capital structure during the loan payback.

-Before you take out a loan, here are a few things you should know about loan covenants so you can establish your business as a reliable lending partner.
+Before you take out a loan, there are a few things you should know about loan covenants, so you can establish your business as a reliable lending partner.

-A quantitative loan covenant might require a borrower to maintain a certain debt-to-worth ratio, a measure of equity in the business compared to outstanding debt.
-Or it might stipulate that a borrower cannot exceed a certain debt-to-worth.
-It also might require the borrower to maintain a certain ratio of cash to total assets.
+- A quantitative loan covenant may require a borrower to maintain a certain debt-to-worth ratio, a measure of equity in the business compared to outstanding debt.
+Or it may stipulate that a borrower cannot exceed a certain debt-to-worth ration.
+It also may require the borrower to maintain a certain ratio of cash to total assets.

-A qualitative loan covenant, on the other hand, might require the borrower to provide financial statements within 10 days of the close of each quarter.
-Or it may say that the borrower cannot incur additional debt from another lender without the prior consent of the bank.
+- A qualitative loan covenant may require the borrower to provide financial statements within 10 days of the close of each quarter.
+Or it may say that the borrower may not incur additional debt from another lender without their prior consent.

-Violating a loan covenant can result in the borrower being penalized or the bank calling the borrower’s loan into default.
+Violating a loan covenant will result in the borrower being penalized or the lender calling the borrower’s loan into default.

 It’s not always negligence on behalf of a business that results in a covenant being violated.
-Sometimes a covenant may be tripped by unforeseen events, such as a flood that necessitates a large expenditure to get the business back to normal, a snowstorm that prevents product from being shipped or other unexpected costs that cause a shutdown or interruption in the company’s operations.
+Sometimes a covenant may be tripped by unforeseen events, such as a flood that necessitates a large expenditure to get the business back to normal, a hurricane that prevents product from being shipped or any other unexpected cost that may cause a shutdown or interruption in the business operations.

-That’s why it’s critical to keep in close contact with the bank if you think a covenant might be breached.
+Keep in close contact with your lender if you think a covenant may be breached.